Anatomy of Kubeshark

 This functionality is performed by the Tracer container.
 Tracer deployment is optional and can be enabled and disabled using the tap.tls configuration value.
 When set to false, Tracer won’t get deployed.

-The CLI, a binary distribution of the Kubeshark client, is written in the Go language.
+The CLI, a binary distribution of the Kubeshark client, is written in the Go language and usually goes under the name kubeshark.
 It is an optional component that offers a lightweight on-demand option to use Kubeshark that doesn’t leave any permanent footprint.

 Once downloaded, you can simply use the tap command to begin monitoring cluster-wide API traffic: